drborges/rivers/Readme.md

 }
 ```

-You can get a hold of a `stream.Context` like so: `context := rivers.NewContext()`

 ### Consumers ![Basic Stream](docs/consumer.png)

 Consumes data from a particular stream.
-Consumers blocks the process until there is no more data to be consumed out of the stream.
+Consumers block the process until there is no more data to be consumed out of the stream.

 You can use consumers to collect the items reaching the end of the pipeline, or any errors that might have happened during the execution.

 It is very likely you will most often need a final consumer in your pipeline for waiting for the pipeline result before moving on.

-Examples of consumers would be:
+Rivers has a few built-in consumers, among them you will find:

 1. `Drainers` which block draining the stream until there is no more data flowing through and returning any possible errors.